Overview

 • Provide clients with information regarding material conflicts of interest.

-fiduciary duty to all clients.
-This fiduciary duty applies to all advisory services provided, whether or not such services
+duty to all clients.
+This fiduciary duty applies to all advisory services provided, whether or not such services are subject to

 ITEM 5: FEES & COMPENSATION